JuliaDynamics/InteractiveDynamics.jl/docs/src/agents.md

 ## Adding custom plots

 Tracking model variables is already made easy by adding them to the `adata`/`mdata` vectors.
+The provided [convenience function](@ref) `abmexploration` then allows for easily exploring the model dynamics by looking at the plots which are automatically created for each tracked variable in `adata`/`mdata`.

 ```julia
 using Agents